Why It’s Okay to be Different

 Being different can sometimes mean you think a little more outside the box.

-With me, it has simply meant that I have a more open minded approach to things.
+For me, it has simply meant that I have a more open-minded approach to things.
 I don’t judge as quickly.
 I try not to stereotype (which I might add is one of my pet hates).
 I try to see the light and dark in situations.
-I try to put my feet in the other person’s shoes, as they say.

 Don’t be afraid to challenge the norms

 I got engaged when I was eighteen.
-I felt all grown up at the time, but looking back I have to admit I had no idea what the hell I was doing.
+I felt all grown up at the time, but looking back I have to admit I had no idea what the hell I was doing!

 As much as I loved my boyfriend at the time, I think a large part of us taking that next step was because it was expected.

-You got married, you had kids – that was the order of things.
-Only a handful of girls in my class went onto senior at school.
+Only a handful of girls in my class went on to senior at high school.
 University wasn’t even an option at the time.
 At 16, it was time to go out and get a job.

 It took me a long time to understand that getting married young and having kids wasn’t what I wanted.
-What I wanted was to travel and that is exactly what I did.

-Teenagers aren’t the only ones trying to fit in.
-As we get older, we are still trying to find our place in work environments, careers, families and social groups.
+As we get older, we are still trying to find our place in work environments, careers, families, and social groups.

 Embrace your individuality.
 Let your unique light shine out from within.